This is the multi-page printable view of this section. Click here to print.

 Introduction

 Note When you add a registry to Anchore, no images are pulled automatically.
 This is to prevent your Anchore deployment from being overwhelmed by a very large number of images.
-Therefore. you should think of adding a registry as a preparatory step that allows you to then add specific repositories or tags without having to provide the access credentials for each.
-Because a repository typically includes a manageable number of images, when you add a repository to Anchore images for all tags in that repository are automatically pulled and processed by Anchore.
+Therefore, you should think of adding a registry as a preparatory step that allows you to then add specific repositories or tags without having to provide the access credentials for each.
+Because a repository typically includes a manageable number of images, when you add a repository to Anchore images, all tags in that repository are automatically pulled and analyzed by Anchore.
+For more information about managing registries, see Managing Registries.

 Adding Repositories